ibliskavka/bliskavka-com/App/source/_posts/How-I-Built-a-700-mo-Income-Stream.md

 ## Optimize for Organic Keyword Traffic

-I wanted to build a screen saver for the Windows 10 store but there was one problem – there was no method for starting store app after the computer has been idle.
+I wanted to build a screen saver for the Windows 10 store but there was one problem – there was no method for auto-starting a store app after the computer has been idle.

 Screensaver is a very common keyword though and I really wanted to get that organic traffic.
 People love to see pretty pictures and will search for it.
 Additionally, less experienced users refer to desktop backgrounds as screensavers – so the word has some flux.
 I also wanted to indicate that the app uses photos so I named my app: Screen Saver Gallery.

 Then name felt awkward at first – but after some time it kind of rolls of the tongue (at least for me).

-The app is currently being downloaded more than 6,000 a month organically and I attribute that primarily to the name.
+The app is currently being downloaded over 6,000 a month organically and I attribute that primarily to the name.

 ## Ask for Reviews

 I use social trust daily.
 If other people think a product is great – I am much more likely to consider it.

 Ask your users for reviews – but only after they have had a chance to use the app.
-If you prompt them immediately they will give you 1-3 stars and say something like “geez, let me use it first”.
+If you prompt them immediately they will give you 1-3 stars and say something like “Geez, let me use it first”.

 I set my prompt to 7 days.
-I assume that they like it well enough to use it for 7 days, so I may get better reviews.
+I assume that if they use the app for 7 days they are more likely to give me a good review.
 Don’t nag – I allow users to snooze the review reminder for 30 days or forever.

-Of course you will always get people that dislike your app and post a bad review without the prompt.
+Of course you will always get people that dislike your app and post a bad review without=being prompted.
 There is not much you can do about that except:

 1. Fix any reported issues and respond to their review
 2. If they are complaining about a missing feature that you never implemented or advertised you may point that out so that the next user can see your response.
-3. Try to be honest in your app description – you don’t want to mislead someone into thinking you are providing something you are not. (__Screen Saver__ Gallery falls into this a bit but I declare in my app description that the app does not auto-start)
+3. Try to be honest in your app description – you don’t want to mislead someone into thinking you are providing something you are not. (__Screen Saver__ Gallery falls into this a bit but I am honest in my description)
 4. Don’t sweat the trolls.

 ## Don’t Be A Leaky Bucket

 Take crash reports & hangs seriously.
-Implement remote metrics and instrumentation like Application Insights or HockeyApp.
+Implement remote metrics and instrumentation like Application Insights, HockeyApp or Google Analytics.
 Monitor and fix bugs.
-Make sure your API is 100% reliable or fails gracefully.
+Make sure your app is near 100% reliable or fails gracefully.

 For a while, I had a leaky bucket.
 I would acquire users but my total engagement hours would stay the same.
 I spent a few weeks rewriting my app to use AWS S3 with CloudFront & Lambda to improve my latency and availability.
 My crash rate came down 75% and my usage started to grow consistently.

 Within the app itself I added error checks for user inputs and error handlers with meaningful messages.
-If the app cannot download content – its just about useless.
+If the app cannot download photos – its just about useless.
 Write code to try and determine the source of the problem, log it, and indicate to the user what is going on in a friendly, meaningful way.

 ## Look for Recurring Revenues

 I am a big fan of paying for software once; I would prefer that for my app.
 Initially I had a non-expiring addon that removed advertising.
-I quickly realized though that I had monthly costs in time and money to provide quality content.
+I quickly realized though that I had monthly time & money costs to provide quality content.
 I have hosting costs and I monitor image sources daily for poor quality or inappropriate content.

 With that in mind I created 2 addons that remove the advertising: 6 months and 12 months.
 I have plans to add an auto-renewing subscription that people can opt into.